skcript/ruby-stats/README.md

 Getting Help
 ------------

-We spent about 40% of our time contributing to Open Source software.
+We spend about 40% of our time contributing to Open Source software.
 That's one of our goals for this year.
 Please [tweet](https://twitter.com/skcriptd) us with any queries you have.

 License
 -------